How To Catch Trends With Heiken-Ashi Candlestick Analysis

 - HA Low = Lowest of Low, HA Close, HA Open

-Hence, it produces a smoothing effect like that of a moving average.
-It evens out small price fluctuations to highlight price trends.
+Hence, it produces a smoothing result like that of a moving average.
+Heiken-Ashi’s essential contribution is that it irons out small price fluctuations to highlight price trends.

 The chart below is the standard chart for candlestick analysis.